sarabepu/AmaSync/README.md

   cd server
   npm start
   ```
 - Go to https://localhost:8080 and allow the self-signed certificate your browser.
-It will say it's insecure because it was generated locally, but it's ok (trust me bro, not a virus).
+It will say it's insecure because it was generated locally, but it's ok (don't trust the browser, trust me bro 🙊).

 - Test that it's working creating a websocket in your **browser console**

         let ws= new WebSocket('wss://localhost:8080')

-You're all set ;)
+You're all set 😉

 ## License